dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Terence Tao_ Hardest Problems in Mathematics, Physics & the Future of AI _ Lex Fridman Podcast #472 - YouTube-source.md

 Um, yeah, but, but formal language

 yeah, you know, if- if you get one little thing wrong

 um, I think that the whole thing is- is- is nonsense.

+Got it.

+Um, even formal to formal is- is- is very hard.

+There, there are different incompatible, um, uh

+proof assistant languages.

+Uh, there's Lean but also Coq and Isabelle and- and so forth.

+And I keep.

+..

+Even converting from a formal language to an informal language

+um, is, uh, is an unsolved

+basically unsolvable problem.

+That is fascinating.

+Okay, so, uh, but once you have an informal language

+they're using, um, their RL-trained model, so some- something akin to AlphaZero that they use in Go- Yes.

+ .

+..

+to then try to come up with proofs.

+They also have a model, I believe it's a separate model for geometric problems.

+Yes.

+So what impresses you about this system and

+# Chapter 8

+um, I think that the whole thing is- is- is nonsense.